serverless/serverless/docs/providers/aws/guide/testing.md

 ## A Poor Example

 Here is an example in Node.js of how to follow the practices above.
-This job this Function should perform is to save a user in a database and then send a welcome email:
+The job this Function should perform is to save a user in a database and then send a welcome email:

 ```javascript
 const db = require('db').connect();